Fair Isaac Corporation

 - GSE Mandate — Exclusivity Breached, Dominance Intact: On July 8, 2025, FHFA Director Bill Pulte approved VantageScore 4.0 as a lender-choice alternative to Classic FICO for Fannie Mae and Freddie Mac mortgage underwriting — ending FICO's exclusive GSE mandate after nearly three decades.
 The breach has since widened to encompass all major federal mortgage channels: Fannie Mae eliminated its minimum credit score requirement entirely in November 2025, stating it would ensure risk analysis is 'agnostic of third-party credit scores'; VA and FHA updated underwriting guidelines to permit 24 months of verified on-time rent and utility payments as a primary creditworthiness indicator, making FICO scores optional for a meaningful cohort of VA and FHA loan applicants; and USDA participates in the same alternative credit framework.
 Combined, Fannie, Freddie, FHA, VA, and USDA cover the large majority of U.S. government-backed mortgage originations.
 'Approved' ≠ 'adopted': as of Q1 2026, Classic FICO still represents ~90% of mortgage score pulls due to the operational cost of reconfiguring automated underwriting engines — but Experian's VantageScore 4.0 at $0.99 per origination score (vs FICO's $10.00) creates a 10× price differential that strengthens the business case for lenders to invest in integration.
 Senator Hawley formally launched a Senate investigation on March 24, 2026 and referred the matter to the FTC, citing FICO's 16× price increase in five years ($0.60 → $10.00/score) as monopoly pricing evidence.
 FICO's direct licence programme launched October 1, 2025 — projecting $300M+ in incremental CY2026 revenue — but deepens the pricing controversy.

 - Transaction Embedding — Direct Licence Expands Margin: FICO's Mortgage Direct Licence program (launched October 1, 2025) licences scores directly to tri-merge resellers, bypassing the credit bureau markup that historically doubled the end cost to lenders.
 FICO offers two pricing options: a standard $10/score or a performance model at $4.95/score plus $33/funded loan.
-The programme projects at least $300M in incremental CY2026 revenue.
-B2B Scores grew 36% YoY in Q1 FY2026 and B2B mortgage originations grew ~53% in the quarter.
+The programme projected at least $300M in incremental CY2026 revenue and is tracking ahead: B2B Scores grew 72% YoY in Q2 FY2026 (Scores segment +60% to $475M), driven by direct licence mortgage pricing and volume.
 FICO Score 10T adopters now represent $377B in annual originations and $1.6T in eligible servicing volume — nearly doubling in the past year since the late-2025 historical data release unblocked lender adoption.

-- FICO Platform — The Second Moat, Independent of GSE Politics: The FICO Platform is a cloud-based decision management system with $303M ARR growing 33% YoY as of Q1 FY2026.
+- FICO Platform — The Second Moat, Independent of GSE Politics: The FICO Platform is a cloud-based decision management system with $349M ARR growing 49% YoY (mid-30s% excluding migrations) as of Q2 FY2026.
 Banks that migrate origination, account management, and collections to the Platform face multi-year re-implementation costs to switch — entirely independent of whether they use FICO or VantageScore for their credit pulls.
-ACV bookings hit a 6-year high ($119M trailing 12-month, +36% YoY).
+ACV bookings continue at a 6-year high ($126M trailing 12-month, +36% YoY).
 Gartner recognised FICO as a Magic Quadrant leader for decision intelligence.
 The FICO/Plaid UltraFICO partnership targeting thin-file borrowers with cash flow data is in active launch for 2026.
 Platform NRR remains above 120%, and the transition from legacy on-premise software (non-Platform ARR declining 8% YoY) to the cloud Platform creates a multi-year revenue acceleration runway regardless of score mandate outcomes.

 Ten Moats Verdict